Skip to content

 Test the connection

-Test a connection to the Pi:
+Here are some example commands to test a connection to the Pi:

-• Using a known IP (example): ssh pi@192.168.0.13
+• Using a known IP: ssh pi@192.168.0.13

 • Using mDNS: ssh pi@raspberrypi.local